Abhijit694/twitter-clone/README.md

 ## How to Run
 1. Clone the repo.
 2. Run `npm install` in both folders.
-3. Start the backend with `npm start`.
+3. Start the backend with `npm run dev`.
-4. Start the frontend with `npm start`.
+4. Start the frontend with `npm run dev`.